navidmulla60/navidmulla60/README.md

 - 👋 Hi, I’m Navid, i have completed my M.tech in Robotics in 2020, I have worked with robotics company as a robotic intern.
 I have 1 years of working experince  experience in ROS
 - 👀 I’m interested in Robotics area
-- 🌱 I’m currently exploring Advance ROS (AI,VI Deep learning and computer vision)
+- 🌱 Hands on experience in ROS framework and other AI projects
-- 💞️ I’m looking to collaborate on mobile robots...
+- 💞️ I’m looking into robotics core job...

 - 📫 Email id: navidmulla60@gmail.com